anebz/cloud/Accreditations/az_ai_102.md

 translation = response[0]["translations"][0]["text"]
 ```

-#### Language understanding
+### Language understanding (LUIS)

-Using LUIS app (luis.ai).
+It's the NLP service that enables language interactions between users and conversational AI agents.
+This can be encapsulated into a bot, but LUIS is the backend of the conversation.

 To access endpoint, we need App ID, endpoint URL and primary key/secondary key.
-Model can be exported to a .lu file and imported into another Language understanding app
+Model can be exported to a .lu file and imported into another Language understanding app.

+To create a new LUIS app version, clone an existing version and then make changes to the cloned app.

 To deploy: staging, production.
 When deploying you can activate sentiment analysis, spelling correction, speech priming (if it'll be used with speech)